cascaschatz/SharkAttack/README.md

 It was used 3 datasets, all of them found on Kaggle:
 Shark Attack - A table of shark attack incidents compiled by the Global Shark Attack File.
 Moon Calendar - The full moon is the lunar phase when the Moon appears fully illuminated from Earth's perspective.
 There are exactly 1,867 full moons between 1900 and 2050.
-Land-Ocean - The change in global surface temperature relative to 1951-1980 average temperatures in data from Nasa.
+(next step) Land-Ocean - The change in global surface temperature relative to 1951-1980 average temperatures in data from Nasa.

 ### Steps

-### Add here any insights you had during the project

-month sazonality
-number of cases increased through the time

-### Conclusion

-7     623
-8     553
-9     524
-1     499
-6     473
-4     426
-12    422
-10    414
-3     383
-11    379
-5     367
-2     359
+#quantos ataques aconteceram por ano
 2015    141
 2017    137
 2016    129